 Hyatt Globalist status has long been a big favorite among frequent travelers because it offers some truly excellent benefits such as waived resort fees (on eligible rates and award nights), upgrades to standard suites at check-in (where available), 4 pm checkout, access to Club Lounges and/or complimentary breakfasts, and free parking on award bookings, but lifetime Globalist status comes at a very high cost.

 Hyatt Lifetime Globalist status can only be earned by World of Hyatt members who accumulate a total of 1,000,000 base points from their Hyatt stays and as Hyatt offers 5 base points per dollar spent at its properties, that means that Lifetime Globalist status costs $200,000.

 That’s a sum that hard to justify for the overwhelming majority of people (especially if their job isn’t paying for their trips), and even though Lifetime Globalist status also offers status holders four suite upgrade awards (the best upgrade perk in the industry) and a free night at a Category 1-7 property every year, $200,000 is a sum that puts Hyatt Lifetime Globalist status out of reach of all but a select group of travelers.

-If you can earn the lifetime status, great…but who in their right mind would make a special effort to spend that much cash just for lifetime status?
+If you can earn lifetime status, great…but who in their right mind would make a special effort to spend that much cash just for lifetime elite status?

 - Upgrades to suites (based on availability)